nohitha/CS50-lecture-update/README.md

 * one problem completed and submitted. readability to check the grade -> finding words, letters, sentences applying on  formula.
 * caesar problem -> to encrypt the text using valid key.
 # problem pset3
-* plurality -> more no. of votes to a candidate, then rint the candidates name.
+* plurality -> more no. of votes to a candidate, then print the candidates name.
 *